Battery Park (TV series)

 Battery Park is an American sitcom television series starring Elizabeth Perkins and Justin Louis.
-The series premiered Thursday March 23, 2000 at 9:30 p.m Eastern time on NBC.
+The series was produced by Ubu Productions and DreamWorks Television and aired from March 23 to April 13, 2000, at 9:30 p.m Eastern time on NBC.
 The show was cancelled after four episodes.
 The series was about a police department in Battery Park, Manhattan, New York City.